-20-X-6-.19 EMERGENCY CURBSIDE SALES AUTHORIZATION
+20-X-6-.19ER.
+EMERGENCY CURBSIDE SALES AUTHORIZATION

 This emergency rule involves the suspension of the requirement for all sales to occur inside of a building on the licensed premises.
-Authorization of delivery or direct shipment of alcohol to consumers would require a change in the state law and require legislative action.
+Authorization of delivery or direct shipment of alcohol to consumers would require a change in the state law and requires legislative action.

-An Alabama licensee who holds a license that allows the sale of alcoholic beverages for on-premises consumption only and/or off-premises consumption may now sell for off-premises consumption only using curbside pickup or take-out services with the following restrictions:
+An Alabama licensee who holds a Restaurant and Retail Liquor license that allows the sale of alcoholic beverages for on-premises consumption only may now sell for off-premises consumption using curbside pick-up or take-out services with the following restrictions: